ds-lab/EsophagusVisualization/features/database.md

 ### Pneumatic Dilation Data Management
 - **Data Input Requirements**
   - Data entry is only possible if a visit is selected.
   - Pneumatic Dilation data can only be entered when the visit type is set to "Therapy" and the therapy type is "Pneumatic Dilation".
+Otherwise, the input form is not shown.
 - **Data Handling**
   - Only one Pneumatic Dilation Therapy can be associated with each selected visit.
   - The saved Pneumatic Dilation Therapy data is displayed for easy reference in the interface.